 Students who would like additional information about their major should consult the departmental websites below:

-Individuals interested in obtaining transfer application requirements, applications, and deadlines are encouraged to visit UMBC’s Application Requirements for Transfer Students webpage to obtain more information.
+Individuals interested in obtaining transfer application requirements, applications, and deadlines are encouraged to visit the Transfer Student Information on UMBC’s Admissions webpage to obtain more information.

 Students transferring from four-year institutions, in-state or out-of-state, and from out-of-state community colleges, must provide course descriptions and course syllabi to determine course equivalencies.
 It is the student’s responsibility to locate and provide all of the necessary information (including course descriptions, syllabi) to facilitate this more detailed course-by-course review.
 More information about the transfer credit process can be found on the Registrar’s Office Transfer Credits web page.
 Students transferring to UMBC from Maryland Community Colleges have access to ARTSYS, the Articulation System for Maryland Colleges and Universities.